 Corey Miller, PhD, is the President/CEO of Ratio Christi (2015-Present).
-While he grew up in Utah as a sixth generation Mormon, he came to Christ in 1988 and he has since been a youth and college pastor, a Bible college and university professor, campus minister, lecturer, and first and foremost an evangelist.
+While he grew up in Utah as a sixth generation Mormon, he came to Christ in 1988.
+He has served on pastoral staff at four churches and has taught nearly 100 college courses in philosophy, theology, rhetoric, and comparative religions at various places (Purdue, Indiana University, Multnomah University and Ecola Bible College).
 From 2009-15 he served on staff with Cru's Faculty Commons ministry at Purdue.
 He is an Adjunct Professor of Philosophy and Comparative Religions at Indiana University-Kokomo.
-He is variously published in journals.
-He is co-author of Leaving Mormonism: Why Four Scholars Changed their Minds (2017), co-editor of Is Faith in God Reasonable?
-Debates in Philosophy, Science, and Rhetoric (2014), and author of Moses, Maimonides, and Thomas Aquinas on the Good Life: From the Fall to Human Perfectibility (forthcoming 2018).
-He holds masters degrees in philosophy, biblical studies, and in philosophy of religion and ethics.
+While variously published in journals (International Philosophical Quarterly, Philosophia Christi, Christian Research Journal, etc.), he is also author or co-author of Leaving Mormonism: Why Four Scholars Changed their Minds (2017), co-editor of Is Faith in God Reasonable?
+Debates in Philosophy, Science, and Rhetoric (2014), Moses Maimonides and Thomas Aquinas on the Good Life: From the Fall to Human Perfectibility (forthcoming 2019), and Engaging with Mormons: Understanding their World, Sharing Good News (under contract for 2020).
+Dr. Miller holds masters degrees in philosophy, biblical studies, and in philosophy of religion and ethics.
 His PhD is in philosophical theology from the University of Aberdeen, Scotland.
+He is passionate about defending and proclaiming the truth of the Gospel in winsome and bold ways.
 Miller lives with his wife Melinda and three children in Indiana.
-He is passionate about defending and proclaiming the truth of the Gospel in winsome and bold ways.

 I was raised a sixth generation Mormon in Salt Lake City, Utah, with ancestors who were direct acquaintances with Joseph Smith and Brigham Young.
 Although Utah Mormonism is less insulated now, growing up I was honestly unaware that there were so many other options outside of Mormonism.
 But I was not concerned.
 I felt secure in my own religion.